 Many employees who feel mistreated fear speaking up against these actions due to the possibility of workplace retaliation.
-While a demotion or termination might be the most dramatic forms of workplace retaliation, there are numerous examples that are more insidious or hidden from plain view.
+While a demotion or termination might be the most dramatic workplace retaliation, there are numerous examples that are more insidious or hidden from plain view.

-Fortunately, there are several legal protections in place to guard an employee from all forms of retaliation in the workplace.
+Fortunately, there are several legal protections in place to guard an employee from retaliation in the workplace.
 Workers have the right to speak out about sexual harassment, discrimination or other forms of mistreatment.
 Unfortunately, it is often a challenge to link the alleged retaliation to the inciting event.
 There are several examples of retaliation that are less obvious than others, including:

 - Nonverbal communication: While difficult to characterize, many employees feel they receive a “cold shoulder” or “silent treatment” after filing a claim against the employer.